tblobaum/hackerwizard/china-to-assist-israel-in-construction-of-island-in-mediterranean-sea.md

 ---
-title: Moos: China to Assist Israel in Construction of Island in Mediterranean Sea
+title: China to Assist Israel in Construction of Island in Mediterranean Sea
 menu_order: 1
 post_status: publish
 post_excerpt: